The Beatles

 Note: Wind Ensemble does not count toward the ASMSA course maximum load.

 This course increases and augments students’ technical and musical abilities on their wind or percussion instruments, bolsters students’ awareness of large-ensemble, chamber, and flexible-ensemble repertoire, and challenges students musically, aesthetically, and creatively, introducing them to new, novel, and “Traditional” works alike.
-Wind Ensemble performs four concerts per year and participates in all ASBOA concert band events.
-Students enrolled in this course are also eligible to take part in the ASMSA Jazz Ensemble.
+Wind Ensemble performs a minimum of four concerts per year and participates in all ASBOA concert band events, including Region and State Concert Assessment.